3rdpartyeve/phealng/README.md

     // call clearAccess or empty setAccess to reset the given keyType/accessMask
     // $pheal->clearAccess();

+### Customizable API Keys - Access Check Autodetect
+Instead of taking keyType and accessMask from your API key storage you can also use the detectAccess method.
+This will do the APIKeyInfo query and set correct key information to prevent you from doing invalid calls.
+If you're managing a lot of API keys please it's still better to store keyType and accessMask along your with the api keys and check them if the access configuration is changing.

+Keep in mind the detectAccess() method will throw PhealExceptions like your normal API request if the API key isn't longer valid or the API Servers are down.

+    require_once "Pheal/Pheal.php";
+    spl_autoload_register("Pheal::classload");
+    PhealConfig::getInstance()->api_base = 'https://api.eveonline.com/';
+    PhealConfig::getInstance()->api_customkeys = true;
+    PhealConfig::getInstance()->access = new PhealCheckAccess();

+    $pheal = new Pheal($keyID, $vCode);
+    try {
+        $pheal->detectAccess();
+        $result = $pheal->charScope->Contracts();

+    } catch( ... ) { ... }

 ## TODO
 - more documentation
 - more error handling